 - Summarize Genesis 12:1-9 and discuss how it serves as a model for Christians today.

 - Summarize Genesis 12:10-20.
-Why, for all that God had shown and promised to Abraham, did he go to Egypt, and what is the implication for us?
+Why, after all that God had shown and promised to Abraham, did he go to Egypt, and what is the implication for us?

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?